 Once a book has been recommended on the site, we ask the German publisher of the book to pay a fee.
 These fees total around a fifth of our overall income and go towards running the submissions process, adjudicating and profiling the books.

-We recruit two interns per year, one for the Spring selection round (recruited in October each year) and one for the Autumn selection round (recruited in April each year).
+We generally take interns on twice a year, one for the Spring selection round (recruited in October each year) and one for the Autumn selection round (recruited in April each year).

 Read more about the role and how to apply.